DistantSun/sassysilver/contrib/README.md

 ## Features
 - #### Build in
-- [x] 4 pre-defined colour schemes - switch between them by adjusting one setting/option only
+- [x] Pre-defined colour schemes - switch between them by adjusting one setting/option only
 - [x] Secondary colours will be automaticly calculated based on the choosen colour scheme
 - [x] Display of mini-profile switchable left <> right
 - [x] Option to split off headerbar and main menue to display it above the board wrapper